skonakov/2mp4/README.md

 ```
 $ 2mp4 -h
-usage: 2mp4 [-h] [-n] [-v] input_file
+usage: 2mp4 [-h] [-n] [-f] [-v] input_file

 Convert [input_file] to mp4.
 The output video file will be created in the same
 directory named [input_file].mp4

 positional arguments:
   input_file          file or directory to convert to mp4

 optional arguments:
   -h, --help          show this help message and exit
-  -n, --dry-run  Don't actually do the conversion, just show the command(s)
+  -n, --dry-run       Don't actually do the conversion, just show the
-                 that would be executed
+                      command(s) that would be executed
+  -f, --force-encode  Force a re-encode of the video stream, even if it is
+                      already in a format supported by mp4 container.
   -v, --version       show program's version number and exit
 ```